-$^{^{8}}$ The fact that certain circumstances are referred to in this paragraph does not, in itself, confer upon them any legal status in terms of either the General Agreement or this Agreement.
+12 The fact that certain circumstances are referred to in this paragraph does not, in itself, confer upon them any legal status in terms of either the General Agreement or this Agreement.

-- (d) existence of arrangements limiting exports from the complaining signatory; - (e) voluntary decrease in the availability for export of the product concerned from the complaining signatory (including, inter alia, a situation where firms in the complaining country have been autonomously reallocating exports of this product to new markets); - (f) failure to conform to standards and other regulatory requirements in the importing country.
+- (b) decision by an importing government operating a monopoly of trade or state trading in the product concerned to shift, for non-commercial reasons, imports from the complaining signatory to another country or countries; - (c) natural disasters, strikes, transport disruptions or other force majeure substantially affecting production, qualities, quantities or prices of the product available for exports from the complaining signatory; - (d) existence of arrangements limiting exports from the complaining signatory; - (e) voluntary decrease in the availability for export of the product concerned from the complaining signatory (including, inter alia, a situation where firms in the complaining signatory have been autonomously reallocating exports of this product to new markets); - (f) failure to conform to standards and other regulatory requirements in the importing country. - 6.9 In the absence of circumstances referred to in paragraph 8 above, the existence of serious prejudice should be determined on the basis of the information submitted in accordance with the provisions of Annex V.